XiangmingKA/Interstellum/README.md

 ```

 ### Bitonic Sort
 After hashing, particles must be sorted by cell ID to group neighboring particles together in memory.
-We use Bitonic Sort, a GPU-parallel sorting algorithm that works efficiently on structured buffers in compute shaders.
+We use **Bitonic Sort**, a GPU-parallel sorting algorithm that works efficiently on structured buffers in compute shaders.

 How Bitonic Sort Works (Simplified):
-* Bitonic sort works by building bitonic sequences (where data first increases then decreases), then merging them to form sorted sequences.
+* Bitonic sort works by building **bitonic sequences** (where data first increases then decreases), then merging them to form sorted sequences.
 * The algorithm is ideal for GPU execution because of its predictable data access pattern and regular structure.
-* It has O(log² N) time complexity and performs well on the GPU even for millions of items.
+* It has **O(log² N)** time complexity and performs well on the GPU even for millions of items.

 Integration with Particle System:
 * Each frame, the compute shader: